Neha3058/Mental-health-DataAnalysis/README.md

 The link contains dataset of countries all over the world.
 It has been updated specific to European countries.

-In given R code, we have performed following implementations:
+The code is done in Rmd file.
+We have performed following implementations:

 1. Data Analysis
 2. Understanding of R packages used